jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/startInstance.md

 ## Description
 Start a VM.

-Only the VM in the status of <b>stopped</b> can be started, and the start operation is only available when there is no task in progress of the VM.
+Only the VM in the status of <b>stopped</b> can be started, and the start operation is only available when there is no task in progress of the VM.<br>

-Only the VM with normal billing status can be started and if the VM in the status of stopped due to arrearage or expiration it can not be started.
+Only the VM with normal billing status can be started.

 ## Request method